aaron-grau/curic/react/projects/pokedex/README.md

 The answer to our problem of components not directly communicating with our server is to have them dispatch an action that is intercepted by a middleware.
 The middleware will then perform the AJAX request and decide whether to pass the action along to the reducer.

-Create a `pokemon_middleware.js` file that imports the necessary actions and api util functions.
+Create a `pokemon_middleware.js` file that imports the necessary actions (`receiveAllPokemon`, as well as the `REQUEST_ALL_POKEMON` constant) and api util functions (`fetchAllPokemon`).
 Go ahead and remove those imports from your entry file that we used for testing.
 Write a `PokemonMiddleware` function that makes the API call to fetch Pokemon when `"REQUEST_ALL_POKEMON"` is dispatched.

 Remember that the middleware will resemble the reducer in that it will be a switch statement that intercepts actions based on their type.
 The parameters of the middleware are written in a way that allows it to receive and pass along the actions using `next`.
 Make sure to call `next(action)` as the default of the switch statement to make sure actions uncaught by the middleware still make it to the reducer.
 We can pass the middleware the dispatch action as well in order to wrap our success callback actions.